mozilla-releng/releng-rfcs/rfcs/0022-app-best-practices.md

 ## Builds

-Python projects should be built Docker.
+Python projects should be built with Docker.
 Production and local development have typically slightly different requirements when it comes to their Docker images.
 To accommodate this while minimizing the possibility of difference between them, we will use a multistage Dockerfile to allow them to live nearby.
 For example, here is a Dockerfile that can build both the production and local development versions of a simple Python project:
 ```
 ARG PYTHON_VERSION=3.7
 FROM python:${PYTHON_VERSION}-slim as production